easypack/easypack-maven-plugin/README.md

 # easypack-maven-plugin
-Maven plugin for facilitating the distribution of Java aplication in tar, zip and tar.gz formats.
+Maven plugin for facilitating the distribution of Java aplications in tar, zip and tar.gz formats.